No use denying it anymore.

 But there’s a way out.

-In this comprehensive guide, packed with small business marketing tips, I’ll walk you through everything you need to know about marketing your business successfully even if you are on a shoestring budget.
+In this comprehensive guide, packed with small business marketing tips, I’ll walk you through everything you need to know about marketing your business online and offline even if you are on a shoestring budget.

 Let’s dive in.